 Derbyshire’s Health and Wellbeing Strategy focuses on four priority areas, these are:

-- keep people healthy and independent in their own home
+- keeping people healthy and independent in their own home

-- support the emotional health and wellbeing of children and young people.
+- supporting the emotional health and wellbeing of children and young people

 Addressing these priorities will help us work to achieve our overarching outcomes for Derbyshire:

 - reduced differences in life expectancy and healthy life expectancy between communities

 The Joint Strategic Needs Assessment (JSNA) reports on the health and wellbeing needs of people in Derbyshire.
 It brings together data on local health and wellbeing needs and looks ahead at emerging challenges and any future needs.
 This information then guides the future planning and commissioning of health and wellbeing services within Derbyshire.